 There is another, older guild in Offenburg that call themselves „Althistorische Narrenzunft“.
 Their main figure is the Spättle, a colourful figure covered in little patches of fabric from head to toe, sporting a laughing face.
 The guild also includes a (mock-)military guard with a miniature cannon, the military brass band, the „Alde“, i. e.
 Old Offenburg Lady in Biedermeier dress and a painted textile mask, the black Dominos, and a couple of single figures.

 They make their grand appearance, marking the end of the street carnival, right after the witches have fed everyone and retreated from the windows.
 Then the Althistorische march in and assemble for the Funeral of the Fastnacht.
 First they hand out sweet buns in the shape of a cross to the spectators.
 Then comes the sad part.
 The Spättle put on black cloaks and everyone is very very sad while the final speech is done and the jester flag taken down.

 A crying Spättle fell into my arms. „Oh, this is sad, the Fasnet is over, this is sooooo sad…“ I had to comfort her, LOL.
-We figured out together that Easter will come soon, then we’ll all go on our summer holidays, and then it’s already almost Christmas and right after Christmas the next Fasnet season is, so it is already almost Fasnet again…
+We figured out together that Easter will come soon, then we’ll all go on our summer holidays, and then it’s already almost Christmas and right after Christmas the next Fasnet season is about to begin, so it is already almost Fasnet again…